IBT-FMI/COSplay/documentation/COSplay.rst

 Contrast optimized stimulus player(COSplay) is a software for stimulus delivery in stimulus-evoked fMRI experiments.
-It consists of two parts, a programme, written in MicroPython, running on a microcontroller (PyBoard) delivering stimulus sequences and a programme running on the MRI's computer monitoring the delivery.
+It consists of two parts, a program, written in MicroPython, running on a microcontroller (PyBoard) delivering stimulus sequences and a program running on the MRI's computer monitoring the delivery.

 Features
 ========